Palliative Care Program

 Williamson Medical Center’s palliative care program provides support and comfort to seriously ill patients and their families.
 This type of care focuses on improving quality of life by relieving symptoms, pain and stress.

 What is palliative care?

 Palliative care is specialized medical care for people with serious illness.
 This type of care is focused on providing patients with relief from the symptoms, pain and stress of a serious illness.
 The goal is to improve quality of life for both the patient and the family.
 Palliative care is provided by a team of doctors, nurses, and other specialists who work with a patient’s other doctors to provide an extra layer of support.
 Palliative care is appropriate at any age and at any stage in a serious illness, and can be provided together with curative treatment.

 Why is palliative care important?

-Please talk to your doctor for more information about WMC’s palliative care program.
+Please talk to your doctor for more information about Williamson Medical Center’s palliative care program.